sigstore/docs/content/en/about/doc_locations.md

 ---
 type: docs
-category: About sigstore
+category: About Sigstore
 menuTitle: Documentation Locations
 title: Documentation Locations
 weight: 33
 ---

-This document describes where to house new sigstore documentation based on topic and intended audience.
+This document describes where to house new Sigstore documentation based on topic and intended audience.

 The location for Sigstore repositories and associated documentation is at [http://github.com/sigstore](http://github.com/sigstore).
 Documentation for Sigstore falls under two main categories: